-Currently, between 80 and 90 cases have been filed regarding broken or embedded Paragard IUDs.
+Currently, between 80 and 90 active cases name broken or embedded Paragard IUDs.
 This number is expected to rise, however, as patients become aware of their ability to participate in claims against Teva and Cooper.

 Plaintiff Stephanie Ideus, along with others, filed a lawsuit against Teva Pharmaceuticals in 2016.
-According to the complaint, Ideus’s Paragard IUD broke and embedded in her uterus during removal, necessitating surgery to complete the removal.
+According to the complaint, Ideus’s Paragard IUD broke and embedded in her uterus during removal.
+She required surgery to complete the removal.

 In February 2019, the court granted Teva summary judgment in Ideus’s case.
-A three-judge panel of the Eighth Circuit upheld the ruling, noting that Nebraska law did not require Teva to warn Ideus or other Paragard users directly about the risk of breakage.
-Under Nebraska’s learned-intermediary doctrine, said the court, Teva only had a duty to warn Ideus’s physicians about the breakage risks, and the company met this duty.
+A three-judge panel of the Eighth Circuit upheld the ruling.
+The panel noted that Nebraska law did not require Teva to warn Ideus or other Paragard users directly about the risk of breakage.
+Under Nebraska’s learned intermediary doctrine, said the court, Teva only had a duty to warn Ideus’s physicians about the breakage risks.
+Per the court, the company met this duty.

 On December 16, 2020, The Judicial Panel on Multidistrict Litigation (JPML) ordered that 55 Paragard IUD cases pending in 31 districts be consolidated in the US District Court for the Northern District of Georgia.
 There are currently 25 related cases that may also be included in the MDL.

 In its ruling, the JPML rejected Teva and Cooper’s claims that variations between plaintiffs in these cases made them unsuitable for consolidation.
 The panel also rejected the defendants’ arguments that the cases should not be consolidated because they would fail as a matter of law.
-Here, the JPML noted it has no authority to consider the merits of the actions as part of its consolidation decision.
+Here, the JPML noted it has no authority to consider the action’s merits as part of its consolidation decision.